ept/neo4j-resources/README.md

 ---------------

-If you're using a Java 6 JDK, you may get an error like "JAXB 2.0 API is being loaded from the bootstrap classloader, but this RI needs 2.1 API" when executing `mvn jetty:run`.
+If you're using a Java 6 JDK, you may get an error like "JAXB 2.0 API is being loaded from the bootstrap classloader, but this RI needs 2.1 API" when building this project.
 You can fix this by setting the following environment variable:

     export MAVEN_OPTS="-Djava.endorsed.dirs=$HOME/.m2/repository/javax/xml/bind/jaxb-api/2.1"